saintsal/daoistry/content/mindsets/defenders-advantage.md

 ## Proof-Of-Stake is built on Defenders' Advantage
 Modern Proof-Of-Stake blockchains design for Defenders Advantage as well.
 They must ensure the cost for bribing the miners is never worth it.

 The [Chainlink v2 Whitepaper](https://research.chain.link/whitepaper-v2.pdf) explains how they've looked at this from an economic point of view.
 Chainlink's blockchain provides us with data, and often that data is used to make decisions for much larger sums of money than the Chainlink network earns.
-For example, if a smart contract relies on Chainlink for the price of gold, it might only pay Chainlink a few dollars to direct a transaction worth millions in gold.
-So in some cases, it makes sense for an attacker to bribe those nodes to give false information, for example to lie and say the price is lower to allow the attacker to buy gold under market price.
+For example, if a smart contract relies on Chainlink for the price of gold, it might only pay Chainlink a few dollars for a real-time price, and use that information for a transaction worth millions.
+So it makes sense for an attacker to bribe those nodes to give false information, for example to lie and say the price is lower, allowing the attacker to buy gold under market price.
 This would be a kind of economic attack on the Chainlink network.

 This gives us a nice illustration of Defenders' Advantage.